Payne v. Tennessee: Subsequent developments

-Payne continues to maintain his innocence and has attracted supporters such as The Innocence Project and The Southern Christian Leadership Conference founded by Dr. Martin Luther King, Jr. In September 2020, DNA testing was ordered to investigate Paynes claims of innocence.
+Payne continues to maintain his innocence and has attracted supporters such as The Innocence Project and The Southern Christian Leadership Conference founded by Dr. Martin Luther King Jr. In September 2020, DNA testing was ordered to investigate Payne's claims of innocence.

 On November 18, 2021, the Shelby County District Attorney General announced that Payne was no longer on death row and would instead serve two consecutive life sentences.
 Since 2002, executions of people with intellectual disabilities have been ruled unconstitutional in the United States, and a law passed by the Tennessee General Assembly in April 2021 allowed for death row inmates to appeal their sentences on intellectual disability grounds.
 After a review of the evidence, Payne was found to have an intellectual disability, making him ineligible for execution.
 On January 31, 2022, Payne was resentenced to two concurrent life sentences, including credit for time served for an assault charge; Payne will be eligible for parole by 2027.

+On June 16, 2025, the Tennessee Supreme Court upheld Payne's life sentences but disagreed with the lower court's decision to order Payne to serve concurrent life terms, and ordered that these sentences shall run consecutively, rendering Payne ineligible for parole until 2056.